 Income protection pays you a replacement of your monthly income, if you are unable to work due to ill health.

 Income protection for divers can be available at standard terms with some insurers.
-You will need to inform the insurer of the depths that you dive to, any diving related injuries that you have had and you should also detail any qualifications that you hold.
+You will need to inform the insurer of the depths that you dive to, any diving related injuries that you have had and it can be hlepful to detail any qualifications that you hold.

 In order to take part in frequent dives, it is important for scuba divers to maintain a healthy lifestyle.
-Divers who are fit and active may find that an insurance policy from VitalityLife suits them well.
-A VitalityLife protection policy can reward you for living healthier, to find out more click here.
+Divers who are fit and active may find that an insurance policy that rewards a healthy lifestyle can work well for them.

 - Coconuts are more dangerous than sharks when it comes to fatality rates